-The Farm offers volunteer opportunities, and corporate volunteers have built picnic tables, raised beds and trellises, and have added landscape fabric and mulch to the garden areas.
+The Farm has been made possible through generous donations and volunteer groups.
+Corporate volunteers have built picnic tables, raised beds and trellises, and have added landscape fabric and mulch to the garden areas.
 Volunteers have also worked alongside children in the garden in a program which pairs each adult with a student, who then work together throughout the garden.
 At the end of the day, volunteers and students share a meal they prepared together.
-If you would like to volunteer to work in one of the gardens, please contact: email@example.com.
+If you would like to volunteer to work in one of the gardens, please Get Involved.